notthetup/cmoybuild/README.md

 cmoybuild
 =========

-Schematics, DOM, Discussion for a CMOY Amp build
+Schematics, BOM, Discussion for a CMOY Amp build